hagemon/ifz/README.md

 ## TBD

 - Refine the completeness of view hierarchy.
-- Automatic installation of simulators.
-- Error tips for undesired behaviours.
 - Support multiple devices and apps in parallel.
 - Implement abstract class for fuzzing criteria.